-When you enable the LDAP option, the proxy acts as an LDAP client and directly challenges users who request content for a username and password.
-After receiving the username and password from a client, the proxy contacts the LDAP server to check that they are correct.
-If the LDAP server accepts the username and password, the proxy serves the client with the requested content and stores the username and password entry in the Content Gateway LDAP cache; all future authentication requests for that user are served from the LDAP cache until the entry expires.
+When the LDAP option is enabled, the proxy acts as an LDAP client and directly challenges users who request content for a username and password.
+After receiving the username and password, the proxy contacts the LDAP server to check that the credentials are correct.
+If the LDAP server accepts the username and password, the proxy serves the client with the requested content and stores the username and password in the Content Gateway LDAP cache; all future authentication requests for that user are served from the LDAP cache until the cache entry expires.
 If the LDAP server rejects the username and password, the user's browser displays a message indicating that authorization failed and prompts again for a username and password.